Aethylred/puppet-puppetdashboard/README.md

 ```
 ### Git Provider

 The git provisioner installs the puppet-dashboard from the [Puppet Dashboad git repository on GitHub](https://github.com/sodabrew/puppet-dashboard).
 This allows the dashboard installation from unpackaged versions and onto Linux distributions that do not have packages available to them.
 Using the git provisioner requires the git package to be installed, and that the Puppetlabs vcsrepo module is installed.
-This feature is not fully functional.

 The git provider requires that:
-* the system version of Ruby is 1.9.1 or later, with bundler and development libraries.
+* the system version of Ruby is 1.9.1 or later, with bundler, rake, and development libraries.
 * git is installed
 * other module dependencies are met (see `Puppetfile`)

 A working manifest that can do this is given in `tests/git_install.pp`, a `Puppetfile` for [`librarian-puppet`](https://github.com/rodjek/librarian-puppet) is provided that will install the dependent Puppet Modules required to make this work.
 The script and Puppetfile have been tested on Ubuntu 12.04 LTS.

 It is recommended that the git provisioner is used as it is not dependent on end-of-life versions of Ruby, and can install the latest version of the Dashboard.
+It currently works for the Puppet Dashboard version 2.0.0-beta1.

 ## Troubleshooting